 As by that time Google wasn’t in the position to obtain a massive number of data in a short term, they initially signed up a partnership to use data from Netscape’s Open Directory Project as well as DMOZ.
 But they also added an innovative feature: automatically ranking results.

-Until there were an editorial control on the listed sites, Google Directories proved to be useful.
+At that time, there were an editorial control on the listed sites as I discussed in my Italian article Google Directories proved to be useful.

 However, most directories were literally obeying to their name, so they were ordering results alphabetically from A to Z. And as we learnt along the time, not all the web sites offers the same results in term of quality (so they weren’t), therefore, what was the point to have a crappy web site starting with the letter A ranking first?